AnonymouX47/term-image/docs/source/viewer/index.rst

 Known Issues
 ------------
-* The TUI is not supported on Windows
+1. The TUI is not supported on Windows
+2. Drawing of images and animations doesn't work completely well with ``cmd`` and ``powershell`` (tested in Windows Terminal).
+See :ref:`library-issues` for details.

+   * In the viewer's CLI mode, use the ``--h-allow`` option to specify a horizontal allowance.

 Planned Features